adam-dziedzic/adam-dziedzic.github.io/_posts/2018-06-23-general-advice-phd.md

 # Notes on phd:

 I was a panelist for a discussion titled: *"A Day in the Life of a PhD Student"*.
 It was addressed to students who consider pursuing PhD and currently take part in a summer research program.
-I really enjoy such discussion and hope that many students found helpful suggestions.
+I really enjoy such discussions and hope that many students found some helpful suggestions.

 I was in a fortunate position of knowing since young age that I really wanted a PhD.
-Unfortunately it wasn’t for any very well-thought-through reason: first, I liked studying and I wanted to learn as much as possible.
+Unfortunately, it wasn’t for any very well-thought-through reason: first, I liked studying and I wanted to learn as much as possible.
 Second, I wanted to be an inventor.
 This requires more knowledge and skills that hopefully I can get during my PhD.

 Take the advantage before PhD and get a taste of research as an undergraduate on a summer research program before you decide to commit to PhD.